-The proverb neither constrains nor minimizes friendship, but rather perfects and protects it!
-Here is no condemnation of warm and friendly discourse, but the abuse of time by presumptuous and unconscious friends.
+The proverb neither constrains nor minimizes friendship, but rather perfects and protects it.
+Here is no condemnation of warm and friendly discourse, but the abuse of time by presumptuous and inconsiderate friends.
 The Bible exalts friends and being truly friendly.

 Do you still need social guidance?
 Do not arrive early to a private function, as the host is likely finishing preparations.
 Bring a small gift, but do not expect them to open it or make a big deal over it.
 Send a thank-you card after the event.
 If eating out, attempt to pay, lest your host think you presume on him.
 Dress at least equal to the occasion for the event.

 There is no need for caution or reserve in coming boldly and repeatedly to God’s throne in prayer and staying there as long as you need or desire, for Jesus lives forever as your High Priest.
-God requests your importunity, which is bothering and irritating Him enough by your repetitions to get Him to comply, which Jesus taught (Luke 11:5-8; 18:1-7)!
+God requests your importunity, which is bothering and pressing Him enough by your repetitions to get Him to comply, which Jesus taught (Luke 11:5-8; 18:1-7).